tartiflette/tartiflette/docs/tutorial/write-your-mutation-resolvers.md

 ## **recipes_manager/mutation_resolvers.py**

-Below the resolver which is in charge of updating the recipe metadata.
+And now the resolver which is in charge of updating the recipe metadata.

 ```python
 import collections